baohaojun/system-config/README.md

 Simply bind a key to `fence-edit-code-at-point` and call it from within any code block matching one of the patterns described in `fence-edit-blocks`.

+Based on a language symbol extracted from the fence block pattern, the corresponding mode in `fence-edit-lang-modes` will be set for the edit buffer.

 ## Configuration ##

 The key configurable components in Fence Edit are available through the